 - Search for support groups online

 - Start your support group

-One helpful resource, if you're looking for setting up a support group in an area that lacks resources for domestic violence victims, is a manual called The Power to Change: How to Set Up and Support Groups for Victims and Survivors of Domestic Violence.
+One helpful resource, if you're looking for setting up a support group in an area that lacks resources for individuals experiencing domestic violence, is a manual called The Power to Change: How to Set Up and Support Groups for Victims and Survivors of Domestic Violence.
 This manual covers important topics like facilitating, group development and management, policies and protocols, and more.
-Creating a safe place where people can open-up and support each other is a big deal and can help a lot of people.
+Creating a safe place where people can open up and support each other is a big deal and can help many people.